 Sir Mo Farah is double Olympic champion and the UK's greatest ever distance runner - a far cry from his humble beginnings in Somalia, arriving in London from Mogadishu at the age of 8 and speaking very little English.

-He grew up in West London and began running at school when spotted by his PE Teacher.
+He grew up in West London and began running at school when spotted by his PE Teacher as having an exceptional talent.
 Mo was a very successful junior athlete winning the European Junior 5000m title in 2001.
 His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5000m in the European T&F Championships and later in the year won the European Cross Country Championships.
 At global level he went on to place a creditable 6th in the 2007 World T&F Championships and 7th in the 2009 World T&F Championships.